[HISTORY: Adopted by the Town Board of the Town of Tonawanda 12-17-1979 by L.L No. 4-1979. Amendments noted where applicable.]

 [Amended 4-10-1989 by L.L.
 No. 1-1989]

-Except in an industrial district in the Town of Tonawanda, New York, not more than two dogs six months or more in age shall be harbored on any premises; provided, however, that a special permit may be granted by the Town Board of the Town of Tonawanda, New York, to a licensed veterinarian or veterinary hospital or any incorporated society for the prevention of cruelty to animals or similar incorporated dog-protective association to allow the harboring of more than two dogs six months or more in age.
+Except in an industrial district in the Town of Tonawanda, New York, not more than three dogs six months or more in age shall be harbored on any premises; provided, however, that a special permit may be granted by the Town Board of the Town of Tonawanda, New York, to a licensed veterinarian or veterinary hospital or any incorporated society for the prevention of cruelty to animals or similar incorporated dog-protective association to allow the harboring of more than three dogs six months or more in age.
 Such special permit may be granted in such instances and upon such terms and conditions as the Town Board shall determine.
-No such special permit shall be granted to allow the harboring of more than two dogs on premises in an A First Residential, B Second Residential, M-F Multifamily or C-1 Restricted Business District.
+No such special permit shall be granted to allow the harboring of more than three dogs on premises in an A First Residential, B Second Residential, M-F Multifamily or C-1 Restricted Business District.

 No owner of a dog shall keep or harbor a dog in an unclean or unsanitary manner.